 The xerrorlines style is only relevant to 2D data plots. xerrorlines is like linespoints, except that a horizontal error line is also drawn.
 At each point (x,y), a line is drawn from (xlow,y) to (xhigh,y) or from (x-xdelta,y) to (x+xdelta,y), depending on how many data columns are provided.
-A tic mark is placed at the ends of the error bar (unless set bars is used - see set bars (p.
-109) for details).
+The appearance of the tic mark at the ends of the bar is controlled by set errorbars.
 The basic style requires either 3 or 4 columns:

-'''

-3 columns: x y xdelta

-4 columns: x y xlow xhigh
+3 columns: x y xdelta 4 columns: x y xlow xhigh

-'''